chef/chef-web-docs/content/cloud_security.md

 - Detects common Identity and Access Management (IAM) risks and help prioritizes misconfigurations across the public cloud to meet IAM compliance mandates passwords, key rotation, and so on.

-- Facilitation of existing skillsets without time-consuming and costly training for managing compliance and security posture for cloud-native technologies, including containers, Kubernetes, and microservices.
+- Facilitating existing skillsets without time-consuming and costly training for managing compliance and security posture for cloud-native technologies, including containers, Kubernetes, and microservices.

 - Functions with IaaS, SaaS, and PaaS platforms in containerized, hybrid cloud, and multi-cloud environments.